Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, the number of Israelis killed in Hamas' surprise attack on the South has reached 1,400, with 239 others taken hostage.
 (TTXVN)

-* Egypt allows 193 aid trucks to pass through Rafah border crossing : On October 30, Egyptian officials said that 193 trucks carrying 3,100 tons of humanitarian aid have passed through Rafah to the Gaza Strip since the relief operation began on October 21.
+* Egypt allows 193 aid trucks to pass through Rafah border gate : On October 30, Egyptian officials said that 193 trucks carrying 3,100 tons of humanitarian aid have passed through Rafah to the Gaza Strip since the relief operation began on October 21.

-Osama el-Ghandour, secretary general of North Sinai Province, confirmed that the aid included food, water and medicine.
-He added that medical facilities in North Sinai were ready to receive and treat the wounded Palestinians, after they were allowed to leave the blockaded coastal enclave of Gaza.
-He also confirmed that three facilities in the cities of Arish and Sheikh Zuweid were currently mobilized to receive the families of the wounded.
+Osama el-Ghandour, secretary general of North Sinai province, confirmed that the aid included food, water and medicine.
+The official added that medical facilities in North Sinai were ready to receive and treat injured Palestinians, after they were allowed to leave the blockaded coastal enclave of Gaza.
+At the same time, he affirmed that three facilities in the cities of Arish and Sheikh Zuweid were currently mobilized to receive families of the injured.
 (VNA)

-* The US does not support an Israel-Hamas ceasefire at this time: On October 30, the US National Security Council's strategic coordinator John Kirby stated: "We do not support a ceasefire between Israel and Hamas at this time."
+* The US does not support an Israel-Hamas ceasefire at this time: On October 30, the US National Security Council's strategic coordinator, John Kirby, stated: "We do not support a ceasefire between Israel and Hamas at this time."
 At the same time, he emphasized that a "ceasefire" to bring aid into the Gaza Strip should be considered.

-* Russia warns against half-hearted measures in the Middle East : On October 31, speaking at a meeting of the UN Security Council, Russian Permanent Representative Vasily Nebenzya warned that the “humanitarian pause” would not help the Middle East: “At this moment, the priority task of the global community is to stop the bloodshed, minimize the damage to civilians and move the situation to a political and diplomatic path.”
+* Russia warns of half-hearted measures in the Middle East : On October 31, speaking at a meeting of the UN Security Council, Russian Permanent Representative Vasily Nebenzya warned that the “humanitarian pause” would not help the Middle East: “At this time, the priority task of the global community is to stop the bloodshed, minimize the damage to civilians and move the situation to a political and diplomatic path.”
 He also stressed the importance of strengthening collective steps to restart formal Israeli-Palestinian negotiations.

 RELATED NEWS